mtanabe-sj/Maximilians-Hex-Tab/README.md

 _OnSaveData_ for _Save as Image_ is another dialog-invoking command.
 It uses _class DataRangeDlg_ to interact with a user.
 The dialog class collects three settings, a destination medium, a data range, and a choice of grouping of annotations or not.
 The data range can be specified either in number of bytes or number of dump lines.
 To help the user see the effect of a change he makes before it is made permanent, the dialog uses _BinhexMetaPageView_, a subclass of _BinhexMetaView_, and renders a preview of what the changed hex dump would look like.
 The view generator subclass is capable of splitting the viewport into two sections, one section showing the usual hex numbers and ASCII text, and the other section showing a stack of annotations that belong to the data range in the current view.
 It uses the split viewport in response to selection of the _IDC_CHECK_SEGREGATE_ANNOTS_ option.
 When the split option is enabled, _BinhexMetaPageView_ generates a full-scale bitmap image first.
 Then, it reduces the image size to fit the preview rectangle. _DataRangeDlg_ keeps the full-scale bitmap in a member variable. _OnSaveData_ picks up the bitmap from the dialog.
 If the destination is a file, the method uses the bitmap helper class _BitmapImage_ to write the bitmap to a file in a user-supplied location.
 If the destination is the system clipboard, Win32 _SetClipboardData_ API is called with the bitmap.

 Last but not least, there is the dialog-invoking command of _Print_. _OnPrintData_ responds to it.
 Tab maintains an instance of struct _HexdumpPageSetupParams_ throughout its life.
 The dialog class _HexdumpPrintDlg_ runs a page setup using setup parameters kept in the _HexdumpPageSetupParams_.
 On successful conclusion of the dialog, a print job is started by creating an instance of class _HexdumpPrintJob_.
 It's a worker running in a separate thread so as not to block the main UI thread.
 The worker renders the selected pages of hex dump in the device context of a selected printer.
-When it's done, the worker posts a notification WM_COMMAND message (IDM_PRINT_EVENT_NOTIF with task ID of TskFinishJob). _OnCommand_ of _BinhexDumpWnd_ responds to it by initiating a cleanup.
+When it's done, the worker posts a notification _WM_COMMAND_ message (_IDM_PRINT_EVENT_NOTIF_ with task ID of TskFinishJob). _OnCommand_ of _BinhexDumpWnd_ responds to it by initiating a cleanup.

 There are a few caveats you might want to be aware of when using the [PrintDlg API](https://docs.microsoft.com/en-us/windows/win32/api/commdlg/nc-commdlg-lpprinthookproc).
-There is the supposedly 'better' version called PrintDlgEx.
-With that API function, you are supposed to be able to take a smarter partial template approach rather than the approach imposed by PrintDlg.
+There is the supposedly 'better' version called _PrintDlgEx_.
+With that API function, you are supposed to be able to take a smarter partial template approach rather than the approach imposed by _PrintDlg_.
 The latter forces you to import and edit the entire dialog template, a chore you won't miss.
-Unfortunately, I could not get PrintDlgEx customization to work.
+Unfortunately, I could not get _PrintDlgEx_ customization to work.
 If you know how, let me know.

-To customize the PrintDlg UI, the PRINTDLGORD dialog template was copied to and edited in res\lib.rc2.
-PRINTDLGORD needs dlgs.h of the Windows SDK for control IDs.
+To customize the PrintDlg UI, the _PRINTDLGORD_ dialog template was copied to and edited in res\lib.rc2. _PRINTDLGORD_ needs `dlgs.h` of the Windows SDK for control IDs.
 The most important aspect of the customization regarded the adding of a preview pane.
-It was neccessary to have a preview so Tab can give the user a feedback on a change he makes to the print range, margins, Group Notes, or Fit to Page Width before it's made permanent.
-Note that the preview pane (IDC_STATIC_PAGE1) is a static control with style SS_OWNERDRAW. _OnCommand_ responds to the control repaint event by invalidating the preview pane. _OnDrawItem_ responds to the refresh request by updating the preview output.
+It was neccessary to have a preview so Tab can give the user a feedback on a change he makes to the print range, margins, `Group Notes`, or `Fit to Page Width` before it's made permanent.
+Note that the preview pane (_IDC_STATIC_PAGE1_) is a static control with style _SS_OWNERDRAW_. _OnCommand_ responds to the control repaint event by invalidating the preview pane. _OnDrawItem_ responds to the refresh request by updating the preview output.
 The method uses class _BinhexMetaPageView_ to turn the starting or ending page into a bitmap image which is then scaled to fit between the margins.

 _OnPrintData_ calls _HexdumpPrintDlg::startPrinting_ to print the selected pages. _startPrinting_ creates an instance of _HexdumpPrintJob_ passing a _PRINTDLG_ structure filled with a printer descriptor and page settings chosen in the setup dialog. _HexdumpPrintJob_ runs a worker on a new thread to process the print job.
 If the Cancel button is clicked, the host generates a _PSN_QUERYCANCEL_ invoking _propsheetQueryCancel_ of _BinhexDumpWnd_.
 On receiving a confirmation from the user, _BinhexDumpWnd_ aborts the print job by calling _HexdumpPrintJob::stop_.
 The _stop_ method raises the thread kill signal (_kill_).
 The print task loop of _HexdumpPrintJob::runWorker_ detects the raised _kill_ and terminates the worker.
 If the print job completes, _runWorker_ posts an IDM_PRINT_EVENT_NOTIF notification for status TskFinishJob to _BinhexDumpWnd_ which in turn calls _HexdumpPrintJob::stop_ to make sure the worker is terminated.